Tao-Yunshuang/leetcode/learn/Linked List/Classic.md

     2. Otherwise, set predecessor to be equal to the current node.
   2. Move to the next node: curr = curr.next.
 4. Return sentinel.next.

+Given the head of a singly linked list, group all the nodes with odd indices together followed by the nodes with even indices, and return the reordered list.

+The first node is considered odd, and the second node is even, and so on.

+Note that the relative order inside both the even and odd groups should remain as it was in the input.

+You must solve the problem in O(1) extra space complexity and O(n) time complexity.

+Algorithm:
+1. The algorithm traverses the original LinkedList and put the odd nodes into the oddList and the even nodes into the evenList.
+To traverse a LinkedList we need at least one pointer as an iterator for the current node.
+But here the pointers odd and even not only serve as the tail pointers but also act as the iterators of the original list.